AltenIT/TDE-Vagrant/README.md

 # Test-Development Environment in Vagrant
-A Vagrant based virtual environment for the Springmvc-Shoppingcart demo application (Alten IT - SL-Test-DevProg).
+A Vagrant based virtual environment for the Springmvc-Shoppingcart demo application (Alten Java for Testers programme).

 # Instructions for getting started with Vagrant
 ## Prerequisites